Marchen/r_ogawa/README.md

 q.to.y(c("A1a1", "G2a1"))
 q.to.rect(c("A1a1", "G2a1"))

-# Check if the plot pairs are adjacent.
+# Check if the plot pairs touch each other.
 q1 <- c("A1a2", "A1a2", "A1a1")
 q2 <- c("A1a4", "B1a2", "A1a3")
-is.adjacent(q1, q2)
+touches(q1, q2)

 # Check if the quadrats are in the specified region.
 is.in("A1a1", 0, 100, 0, 200)